Table of Contents

 Collision Damage Waiver

 This is a waiver during a rental car agreement.
 You may waive collision damage when you rent a car for an additional fee.
-The rental company already has collision damage coverage for their vehicles.
+The rental company already has collision damage coverage for its vehicles.
 This is what you are paying for if you purchase a collision damage waiver when you rent a car.

 Will your insurance company pay damages if you get in an accident?
 It all depends on your policy.